Alternative Mesothelioma Treatments

 During chiropractic therapy, a licensed chiropractor manipulates a person’s spine and joints using either their hands or specialized equipment.

-In addition, chiropractic therapy has also been shown to reduce the need for pain medications during cancer treatment and recovery.
+In addition, this holistic treatment has been shown to reduce the need for pain medications during cancer treatment and recovery.

 Cupping Therapy

-Cupping therapy is a type of alternative therapy that uses special cups to create suction and pull blood to the skin’s surface.
+Cupping therapy is a type of alternative mesothelioma treatment that uses special cups to create suction and pull blood to the skin’s surface.

 However, it also puts patients at risk of bruising and infection, so it should only be done at the recommendation of a physician.